mahikosan/mahikosan/README.md

 👋 Hi!
 Michael Malupa (@mahikosan for some) here!
-Have a look around
+Have a look around.
 - 👀 I’m looking for work opportunities!
 Check out my [LinkedIn](www.linkedin.com/in/michael-malupa).

 # LIVE Projects